6 Ways to reduce stress in the workplace

 Working together with the therapist, sufferers will learn how to change unhelpful thoughts and behaviours and apply them to aspects of their daily life.

 Apart from stress, anxiety and depression, regular and effective CBT counselling sessions can also treat a variety of mental health conditions, including:

-While CBT and counselling can contribute to helping individuals cope with the symptoms of various mental health conditions, it shouldn’t be construed as a means of curing them.
+It's worth noting at this point, while CBT can contribute to helping individuals cope with the symptoms of various mental health conditions, it shouldn’t be construed as a means of curing them.

 As well as helping to improve awareness and reducing the stigma that is attached to ill mental health, other benefits of CBT include: